TexasInstruments/flash-rover/README.md

 external flash connected to a TI CC13xx/CC26xx device. *flash-rover* accepts reading and writing both streams of bytes or arbitrary files.
-The internal flash on the TI device is also left untouched while *flash-rover* is accessing the external flash. *flash-rover* supports Windows, macOS and Linux, with binary downloads available for [every release](https://github.com/ti-simplelink/flash-rover/releases).
+The internal flash on the TI device is also left untouched while *flash-rover* is accessing the external flash, meaning no need to manually flash the TI device with some firmware. *flash-rover* supports Windows, Linux and macOS, with binary downloads available for [every release](https://github.com/ti-simplelink/flash-rover/releases).

 Released under BSD-3-Clause license.

+**Disclaimer**: *flash-rover* does not generate the necessary OAD metadata needed to write OAD images to the external flash, even though a common use of external flash on SimpleLink devices is OAD.
+OAD requires specific metadata and image sectors to be placed in external flash.
+However, since *flash-rover* is a generic tool, it does not handle creation of OAD image metadata.
+This must be done by the user and some steps may be manual.
+See the OAD chapter of your Stack User's Guide for more information.

 ## Prerequisites